 If you have an ongoing Revizto 4 project and you want to take advantage of new Revizto 5 features, migrate the project to Revizto 5 format.
 This option is available to license administrators and project administrators with Content creator license role.

-During the migration, a new Revizto 5 project is created, while the old Revizto 4 project is archived to prevent accidental access to it.
+During the migration, a new Revizto 5 project is created.
+You can choose to archive the old Revizto 4 project to prevent accidental access to it.

 The migration has the following limitations: